Insality/asset-store/dependencies_store.md

 # Dependencies Asset Store

-Find all available library dependencies here and install them with one click into your project.
+Find all available Defold dependencies here and install them with one click into your project.
 After installation, the dependency URL is automatically added to your `game.project` file with all required dependencies.
 After any changes, the library will be automatically fetched.

 ## How to Open

 `Project` -> `[Asset Store] Dependencies` in the menu.

+You will see the list of your current dependencies and here you can update them if an new version is available.

+To see the all list of dependencies, select "All" in the filter dropdown, instead of "Installed".

 ## How to Submit